 - How would you deal with criticism?

-Usually most of the interviews have lot of discussion on your salary expectation and what the company can offer.
-Be prepared in terms of researching on the average salaries that are usually given in that particular industry with their respective positions.
-If your salary expectations are different to that being offered justify with reasons.
-Also there could be detailed discussions on your role for that particular position being offered.
+Usually, most of the interviews have a lot of discussion on your salary expectations and what the company can offer.
+“Prepare by researching the average salaries for your position in the industry to ensure you are informed about typical compensation.”.
+If your salary expectations differ from what is offered, justify with reasons.
+Also, there could be detailed discussions on your role for that particular position being offered.

-I hope the above information on credit analyst interview questions would prove fruitful and give you confidence to face the interviewers well.
+I hope the above information on credit analyst interview questions will prove fruitful and give you the confidence to face the interviewers well.
 All the best! 🙂

 Credit Analyst Interview Questions Infographics